DexWinBet

 Revamping a crypto betting platform to increase retention and betting conversion

-As the second Product Designer on the team, I redesigned the dashboard and onboarding & transaction experiences, resulting in a 2x increase in organic conversion within six months
+As the second Product Designer on the team, I redesigned the dashboard and onboarding & transaction experiences, resulting in a 2x organic conversion within six months

 TEAM